AntonPieper/simple-app/README.md

 ## Note about Prometheus metrics and alarms

-Prometheus metrics are collected for the frontend and backend service as of now.

-One alarm is configured to monitor 'frequent' access to the frontend, triggering an alarm if there are more than 10 accesses per minute."
+Prometheus default metrics are collected for the backend. (via /metrics) One alarm is configured to monitor for high CPU usage on the backend.

 ## TODO
 1. Verify that Prometheus works, ~perhaps add monitors for remaining services (eg. postgres)~ (more monitors not necessary)